-Unless an affirmative election not to participate in the Plan is made, employees hired on or after March 1, 2006 who are eligible for employer contributions are automatically enrolled in the Plan and deemed to have elected to contribute 2% of base salary.
+Unless an affirmative election not to participate in the Plan is made, employees hired on or after March 1, 2006 are automatically enrolled in the Plan and deemed to have elected to contribute 2% of base salary.
 The 2% contribution increases by 1% on each anniversary date of the participants' automatic enrollment until the before-tax contribution reaches 7% of base salary.
 Participants may make an affirmative election at any time to contribute a different amount.
 Contributions are automatically invested in a target date fund that is closest to the date the participant attains age 65, unless otherwise designated by the participant.